Particular/docs.particular.net/transports/scale-out.md

 ## Broker transports

-The main difference when using broker transports (SQL Server, RabbitMQ, ASB and ASQ) is that queues are not attached to machines but rather are maintained by a central server (or cluster of servers).
+The main difference when using broker transports (SQL Server, RabbitMQ, ASB, ASQ and SQS) is that queues are not attached to machines but rather are maintained by a central server (or cluster of servers).
 Such design enables usage of the competing consumers pattern for scaling out processing power.
 All instances connect to the same queue.

 partial: concurrency